evantimms/Oak/README.md

 Using the outline of the features above, the first step in this project is to create a basic user interface that models the functionality of the app.
 This will not have a connection to a backend database, nor any authentication/notification system.

 ### PHASE II: Uploading and File Viewing System
+For this app to be successful, the user must have a easy to use and intuitive note viewing system.
+This comes in two parts, the uploading of notes and the viewing of other peoples notes.
+The uploading portion will use the users camera on their smartphone to initially take pictures of the notes.
+Then, by using a combination of a report/rating system and Google's Cloud machine learning platform we can reduce the risk that files other than notes are uploaded.
+A user will be able to save notes, view a preview of them and purchase the rights to view them for tokens.

 ### PHASE III: Authentication and Validation
+Initially, email/password validation would be the most straightforward type of authentication.
+Later authentication via facebook and google would also be nice to have.

 ### PHASE IV: Token System